 Our targeted approach

-Ultimately, an expansive opportunity exists to develop more effective ADCs that lead to improved clinical outcomes for patients with difficult-to-treat cancers.
+An expansive opportunity exists to develop more effective ADCs that lead to improved clinical outcomes for patients with difficult-to-treat cancers.

 Our approach to ADCs